Six-month-old Leah is admitted to the children’s ward with bronchiolitis. She requires supplemental oxygen and 24 hours of nasogastric feeds.

 Leah’s mum is struggling as she is nine weeks pregnant again and has morning sickness.
-The nurses keep commenting on how often she “goes out for fresh air” and you notice on the ward round that she smells strongly of cigarettes.
+The nurses kept commenting on how often she “goes out for fresh air”, and you notice on the ward round that she smells strongly of cigarettes.

-Smoking in pregnancy is associated with poorer outcomes including placental dysfunction, premature delivery, IUGR.
-Delivering smoking cessation advice is a core component of antenatal care.
-Sadly, many parents do continue to smoke, and many healthcare professionals feel uncomfortable tackling a difficult conversation or under-prepared for the reaction of parents who may feel that the healthcare professional is intruding into areas of personal choice and lifestyle.
+Smoking in pregnancy is associated with worse outcomes, including placental dysfunction, premature delivery, and IUGR.
+Providing smoking cessation advice is a core component of antenatal care.
+Sadly, many parents continue to smoke, and many healthcare professionals feel uncomfortable tackling a difficult conversation or feel under-prepared for their reaction.
+Will they think the healthcare professional is intruding into areas of personal choice and lifestyle?

-“Tell that mother she needs to stop smoking, it’s no good for her, it’s no good for Leah and no good for that baby she’s pregnant with.
+“Tell that mother she needs to stop smoking.
+It’s no good for her; it’s no good for Leah and no good for that baby she’s pregnant with.
 I can’t be doing with women like her endangering their baby’s lungs and filling up my ward with children who have no say in what they are breathing in.”

 Sadly, that’s not the reality we live in.
 Before we think about strategies for having this uncomfortable conversation with Leah’s mum, it is worth revising some behavioural psychology and remembering Prochaska and DiClemente’s Cycle of Change.

-The clinician encourages the individual to explore their fears and concerns about lifestyle change and gently nudges them to consider making different choices.
-MI encourages individuals to choose their own behaviours and lifestyle rather than being given a set of rules to abide by.
+The clinician encourages the individual to explore their concerns about changing their lifestyle and gently nudges them to consider making different choices.
+Motivational interviewing encourages individuals to choose their own behaviours rather than giving them a set of rules to abide by.

-There are four general principles with motivational interviewing forming the acronym ‘RULE’.
+There are four general principles with motivational interviewing, forming the acronym ‘RULE’.